All Eyes on Pennsylvania as Crucial Swing State Keeps Counting Votes

 What to Know

-The race for Pennsylvania's 20 electoral votes pushed into Wednesday morning as the nation’s eyes were trained on the critical swing state that could decide the next president.
+Pennsylvania's 20 electoral votes in the presidential election remain up in the air as an estimated 50% of more than 2 million mail-in ballots were still uncounted Wednesday.

-Pennsylvania, which narrowly went for President Donald Trump in 2016 but in which he was struggling against Keystone State native Joe Biden, was poised to possibly have a long night of counting votes due to an influx of millions of mail-in ballots caused by the coronavirus pandemic.
+Pennsylvania, which narrowly went for President Donald Trump in 2016 but in which he was struggling against Keystone State native Joe Biden, is among seven states still counting ballots that will determine who gets to the necessary 270 electoral votes.
+The other six states are Arizona, Nevada, Wisconsin, Michigan, Georgia and North Carolina.

-Gov. Tom Wolf took to Twitter overnight to urge Pennsylvanians and the nation to be patient and called any attack at counting more than 1 million votes that remained "is a partisan attack on Pennsylvania's elections, our votes and democracy."

 "Pennsylvania will have a fair election and we will count every vote," Wolf said.

-Wolf and state officials are expected to address the vote counting later on Wednesday morning.

-It's normal to take a few days to count mailed ballots, and the state is dealing with an unprecedented number of them after the coronavirus pandemic convinced lawmakers for the first time to allow people to request a mail ballot without an excuse.
+It's normal to take a few days to count mailed ballots, and the state is dealing with an unprecedented number of them.

 Pennsylvania Secretary of State Kathy Boockvar also noted that, even pre-pandemic, absentee ballots from soldiers can be counted up to a week after the election and that their votes must be tabulated too.